rechenplan/fruityos/README.md

 ./build.sh
 ```

-The build requires a C compiler (cc) and NASM for bootstrapping the
+The build requires a ANSI C compiler (cc) and NASM for bootstrapping the
 Jabara compiler, Orgasm assembler, and bootloaders.
 After that it is
 entirely self-hosting :).
 Standard POSIX shell utilities are required
 by build scripts.
 QEMU and OVMF are required only for the supplied run